Aviweb/gatepass/src/readme.md

       git remote set-url origin https://<username>:<token>@github.com/<username>/<repository>.git
    5. Add the main branch if necessary and clear the git cache problem
    6. Then perform ggpush

+8. Difference between next/router and next/navigation
+9. Setting the cookie in HTTP and other modes so that it is accessible by the javascript
+10. Setting and configuring the Middleware function
+11. Creating a object to map the different routes to protect for the differnt roles.
+12. Instead of using the matcher property creating dynamic checking logics to protect the routes separately for differnt users.